Police: Mom sets herself on fire, kills herself and twins

 VALLEJO, Calif.
 (AP) — Northern California police say a woman set herself on fire inside her home last weekend, killing herself and her twin 14-year-old daughters.

-Vallejo Police Captain Lee Horton said Thursday 47-year-old Mau Dao’s suicide also injured her 11-year-old daughter.
+Vallejo police Capt.
+Lee Horton said Thursday that 47-year-old Mau Dao’s suicide also injured her 11-year-old daughter.

 He says detectives are investigating the case in the San Francisco Bay Area as a suicide that resulted in two homicides.

-Horton says in a statement the 11-year-old girl is with her father and expected to recover.
+Horton says in a statement that the 11-year-old girl is with her father and expected to recover.

 Most Read Nation & World Stories